harisXcyber/instagram-auto-bot/LINKEDIN_POST.md

-# LinkedIn Post for PrecisionBot Launch
+# LinkedIn Post for PrecisionFlow Launch

 ---

-**We just open-sourced PrecisionBot — and it's changing how businesses approach Instagram automation. 🚀**
+**We just open-sourced PrecisionFlow — and it's changing how businesses approach Instagram automation. 🚀**

 At Precision Tech Insights, we believe in one thing: **From Code to Intelligence — We Deliver Precision.**